Congenital Muscular Dystrophy: General Overview

-The congenital muscular dystrophies represent a group of diseases of muscle.
-As technology and our understanding of these diseases progresses, the CMD's are emerging from being a poorly understood subset of muscular dystrophy into a dizzying array of distinct diseases that share the onset of muscle weakness in infancy or childhood.
+The congenital muscular dystrophies represent a group of muscle diseases.
+As technology and our understanding of these diseases progress, the CMDs are emerging from being a poorly understood subset of muscular dystrophy into a dizzying array of distinct diseases that share the onset of muscle weakness in infancy or childhood.

 The proteins which are involved in the various forms of muscular dystrophy.

 - Yellow circle: The yellow circle illustrates the Dystrophin Proteins.

 - Pink circle: The pink circle illustrates the Sarcoglycan Proteins.

 - Orange circle: The orange circle illustrates the Dystroglycan Proteins.

 - Blue circle: The blue circle illustrates the Integrin proteins.

 - Purple boxes: The purple circle illustrates Collagen, Laminin Alpha2, Glycosyltransferase Enzymes (POMT1, POMT2, POMGnT1,

 - FKRP, Fukutin and LARGE), Lamin A/C, and Selenoprotein).